capitanbatata/capitanbatata.github.io/_drafts/review-steelcase-gesture.md

+What I like:

+- Support in the thoracic region.
+- Armrests.

 What I do not like:

 - No adjustable depth lumbar support.
 The chair is either for you or it isn't.
+- Seat-pan comfort.

 # First day